Apache Spark

 Delta Lake 4.1.0

-Delta Lake 4.1.0 enhances Unity Catalog integration with improved support for catalog-managed tables, including atomic CTAS and conflict-free feature enablement for Deletion Vectors and Column Mapping.
-It also introduces a new Spark V2 connector based on Delta Kernel API for streaming reads and server-side planning capabilities.
+Delta Lake 4.1.0 introduces enhanced support for Unity Catalog managed tables, including batch/streaming read/write and conflict-free feature enablement for Deletion Vectors and Column Mapping.
+It also requires Java 17 and Spark 4.0.1+, dropping support for Spark 3.5.

 TutorialsDatabricks End-To-End Project | Zero-To-Expert | Streaming, AI, Lakeflow, Unity Catalog, AI/BI